-Join Mark Struthers for an in-depth discussion in this video Structuring with Folder tracks, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Structuring with Folder tracks, part of Learning Cubase Pro 8.

 - Before moving on further,…I want to look at structuring our project…with something called Folder Tracks,…and the reason I'm doing this…is, well, we've already seen how…we can color code every single track,…and I'm sure you can't have failed to have noticed…even though I went through that…and did it in the previous tutorial,…my tracks now, in this project,…have returned to the grey that we started with.…Now, I've only done that so that you can see…that by using Folder Tracks,…this might be a preferable set up for you.…So, let's get started.…

 To be able to include a Folder Track…can be done a number of ways.…One way is to come up here to your menu and click on Project…and drop down to that first option, Add Track,…and when you fly out to the right,…you'll see that list of all the different types…of track that we can add.…Another way of doing this…is by coming up here to this + button.…Clicking on here reveals exactly the same process.…With this resulting pop up,…we would run down and choose the appropriate option,…

 - Integrating virtual instruments